imsamurai/cakephp-httpsource-datasource/README.md

 :: database.php ::
 var $myapi = array(
 	'datasource' => 'MyPlugin.Http/MyPlugin', // Example: 'Github.Http/Github'
+        'host' => 'api.myplugin.com/v1',
+        'port' => 80,
+        'persistent' => false,
 	// These are only required for authenticated requests (write-access) 'login' => '--Your API Key--',
 	'password' => '--Your API Secret--',
+        //all other parameters that passed to config of http socket
+        //...
 );

 :: MyModel.php ::